 Admission into the Program

-The Honors Program accepts students out of high school who have achieved an excellent GPA, superior SAT scores, and who have shown overall excellence in service and advanced placement courses.
+The Honors Academy accepts students out of high school who have achieved an excellent GPA, superior SAT scores, and who have shown overall excellence in service and advanced placement courses.
 It is open to students in any major.
+Eligibility

-Students must maintain a cumulative GPA of 3.30 and complete the required Honors courses listed below.
-If a student’s GPA falls below 3.30 they will be dismissed from the program.
+Students must maintain a cumulative GPA of 3.30 and complete the required Honors Academy coursework.